-Parameters Description Name Here a freely definable name can be used.
+Parameter Description Name Here a freely definable name can be used.
 OID The accurate identification of the OID.
-Please make sure that the complete and correct identification is entered here; otherwise, the zenon SNMP driver will not be able to read the data.
+In doing so, ensure that the complete and correct identification is entered here; otherwise, the zenon SNMP driver will not be able to read the data otherwise.
 Datatype Integer or String, depending on the accessed SNMP datatype.